-So how do healthcare consumers use their visits with Dr. Google before their visits with IRL healthcare professionals?
-And how can healthcare professionals make those visits a positive, not a negative part of the patient journey?
+So how do healthcare consumers use their visits with Dr. Google before their visits with healthcare professionals?
+And how can healthcare professionals make those visits a positive, rather than negative, part of the patient journey?

 How we visit Dr. Google

-Google tells us that the average medical consumer spends more than two weeks looking for information on a health issue before taking action, and visits several different healthcare facilities’ websites during that time.
+Google tells us that the average medical consumer spends more than two weeks looking for information on a health issue before taking action.
+During that time, they visit several different healthcare facilities’ websites.

 They check out health information sites, healthcare provider sites, insurance company listings of healthcare providers, and consumer reviews.
 They use mobile devices and check out multimedia.
 The patient search process is a rich experience.

-And 86% of people who make an appointment online have searched for health information with a search engine first.
+Roughly 9 out of 10 people who make an appointment online have searched for health information with a search engine first.